 Learn more about how we should we be thinking about gender differences in the brain

 Males, in contrast, showed more efficient regional activation and tighter connections between the regions involved.

-So which one is it: more modularity, or more connectivity?
+So which one is it: More modularity or more connectivity?
 The truth is that we’re not even aware of the vast majority of what our brains are doing, even when we’re considering important decisions or thinking creatively.
 Our conscious awareness is just the tip of the iceberg.
-And, as Gazzaniga shows us in later studies, our conscious interpretation of why we do the things we do isn’t even necessarily true.
+As Gazzaniga shows us in later studies, our conscious interpretation of why we do the things we do isn’t even necessarily true.

 Common Questions About Creativity and the Right Brain